EnergyModelsX/EnergyModelsGUI.jl/docs/src/manual/simple-example.md

     6. Hovering over a component will show its type.

 !!! note "Top toolbar"
-    The toolbar on top provides the following functionality:
+    The toolbar on top of the window provides the following functionality:

     1. `back`:  If currently in an area (opened by the `open` button, see below), navigate back to the `Top level` .
 This button has the keyboard shortcut `MouseButton4` (or `Esc`).
 Note: This functionality only works when using the `EnergyModelsGeography` package, as in this example.
     2. `open`: Open an area by first selecting the area to open and then clicking this button.
 This button has the keyboard shortcut `space`.
 Opening an area can also be accomplished by double clicking the area icon.
 Note: This functionality only works when using the `EnergyModelsGeography` package, as in this example.